 - a printer that will print a legible copy of the Application summary.

-your local post-office to obtain a Working with Children's Check Form.
+You can visit your local post-office to obtain a Working with Children's Check Form.
 These are blue and white and are usually kept with the Passport Application Forms.
 If you need help, ask the attendant behind the counter to point you in the right direction.

 To find a post office near you, visit the Australia Post - Find an Outlet page.
 When you search for an outlet, ensure you select Working with Children Check - VIC under the Application & Form Lodgement section.